 This will remove the password from Excel 2013, meaning that you will no longer need to enter the password the next time you open the file.

-In this section, let's take a look at how to set and remove protections for an Excel 2013 Worksheet as opposed to the entire document.
+In this section, let's take a look at how to remove protections for an Excel 2013 Worksheet as opposed to the entire document.

 Step 1: Open Excel 2013 and then open the file you would like to unprotect.